Beyond Representation: Disability, Storytelling, Voice and Visibility

 Next date: Saturday, 17 May 2025 | 11:00 AM to 12:00 PM

-What does it mean to tell your own story?How does writing shape identity, challenge assumptions, and create change?
+How does writing shape identity, challenge assumptions, and create change?

-In this panel, three writers with disability share their work and discuss the power of storytelling as a tool for visibility, self-expression, and advocacy.
+In this panel, four writers with disability share their work and discuss the power of storytelling as a tool for visibility, self-expression, and advocacy.
 Hosted by Kerri Shying, this conversation moves beyond questions of representation to explore the deeper impact of voice - on individuals, communities, and the literary landscape.

 As some of our presenters are immune-suppressed, we ask all guests to wear a mask to the event.
 Masks will be available on the day.
 We also ask guests not to wear perfume to the event.